');

 About Lone Rock, IA

-Lone Rock is a small community in Iowa with a population of 127 residents.
-The median household income is $56,250 per year, which is near the national average.
-The median age in Lone Rock is 67.7 years.
+Lone Rock is a small community located in Iowa with a population of 127 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $56,250 per year, which is 25% below the national median of $75,149.
+The median age of 67.7 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Lone Rock, IA